phac-nml/irida/doc/administrator/galaxy/index.md

 ### Step 1: Create a Galaxy Cleanup script

 The following is an example script that can be used to clean up **deleted** files in Galaxy.
-Please save this script to `$GALAXY_ROOT_DIR/galaxy_cleanup.sh` and make any necessary modifications to the variables.
+Please save this script to `$GALAXY_ROOT_DIR/galaxy_cleanup.sh`, make executable with `chmod u+x $GALAXY_ROOT_DIR/galaxy_cleanup.sh`, and then make any necessary modifications to the variables.
 In particular, please set `$GALAXY_ROOT_DIR` and modify `$DAYS_TO_KEEP` which defines the number of days since last access a deleted file in Galaxy will continue to exist before being removed from the file system.

 ```bash
 #!/bin/sh